ASPS is a world-leading centre of excellence for applied research that examines complex policy and service dilemmas facing post-conflict societies.

 Research facilities and groups

-It is increasingly recognized that a thriving community of postgraduate students contribute to the overall research culture and assist in social regeneration initiatives.
+It is increasingly recognized that a thriving community of postgraduate researchers contribute to the overall research culture and assist in social regeneration initiatives.
 ASPS aims to enrich the postgraduate experience by strengthening research training, enhancing the research environment and promoting interaction between post-graduate researchers and staff across the disciplines.
-Our work is guided by a commitment to developing a supportive and collaborative environment where postgraduate students are involved in all aspects of the school’s life, including academic events, public engagement, publishing and training.
+Our work is guided by a commitment to developing a supportive and collaborative environment where postgraduate researchers are involved in all aspects of the school’s life, including academic events, public engagement, publishing and training.

 In pursuit of this objective ASPS has developed, in collaboration with other schools and the Doctoral College, a range of initiatives designed to enhance the student experience.
 They include: